iBoss-Africa/quantum-website/README.md

-# iBoss Website
+# Quantum Website

-This is the marketing website for iBoss
+This is the marketing website for Quantum Retail Services